rcalixte/wayland-book/src/libwayland/interfaces.md

 # Interfaces & listeners

 Finally, we reach the summit of libwayland's abstractions: interfaces and listeners.
-The ideas discussed in previous chapters - `wl_proxy` and `wl_resource`, and the primitives - are singular implementations which live in libwayland, and they exist to provide support to this layer.
+The ideas discussed in previous chapters &mdash; `wl_proxy` and `wl_resource`, and the primitives &mdash; are singular implementations which live in libwayland, and they exist to provide support to this layer.
 When you run an XML file through wayland-scanner, it generates *interfaces* and *listeners*, as well as glue code between them and the low-level wire protocol interfaces, all specific to each interface in the high-level protocols.

 Recall that each actor on a Wayland connection can both receive and send messages.
 A client is listening for events and sending requests, and a server